-Telepsychiatry or telemedicine, is a specifically defined form of ‘video conferencing’ that can provide psychiatric services to patients living in rural/remote locations, or otherwise underserved areas.
-It can usually easily connect patients, psychiatrists,physicians, and other healthcare professionals through the use of television cameras and microphones.
-Commonly used internet platform is ‘Skype’.
+Telepsychiatry or telemedicine, is a specifically defined form of ‘video conferencing’ which can provide psychiatric services to patients living in rural/remote locations.
+It can usually easily connect patients, Psychiatrists, Physicians, and other healthcare professionals through the use of cameras and microphones.
+A commonly used internet platform is ‘Skype’.

-It is well documented that healthcare professionals feel Telepsychiatry has given them an unique opportunity to work more effectively as a team.
-Patients surveyed say they felt that the communication between their physicians had improved their outcomes, and do not see Telepsychiatry as a barrier to their recovery.
-There are a few barriers to providing telepsychiatry services.
-The connectivity through broadband can be an ongoing issue until the National Broadband Network Scheme connects up all sectors of Australia.
+It is well documented that healthcare professionals feel telepsychiatry has given them a unique opportunity to work more effectively as a team.
+Patients surveyed say they feel the communication between their Physicians had improved their outcomes.
+There however, can be a few barriers to providing telepsychiatry services, such as internet connectivity in more remote areas.

-Overall, telepsychiatry provides easy and increased access to services and has helped enhance the provision of mental health services to families with children and other patients, who are homebound.
-Patients participating in the telepsychiatric services say they are satisfied with the level of care they are receiving.
-Most have agreed that telepsychiatry is a reliable form of practice.
+Overall, telepsychiatry provides easy and increased access to services and has helped enhance the provision of mental health services to patients.
+Patients participating in telepsychiatric services say they are satisfied with the level of care they are receiving.
+Most have agreed telepsychiatry is a reliable form of practice.

-MARSAI Clinic is connected by its own Telepsychiatry protocol to a range of its patients positioned in rural and remote areas.
+MARSAI Clinic is connected by its own telepsychiatry protocol to a range of patients positioned in rural and remote areas.

 Just give us a call.
-We are here to help you, and even assist you to set up your own SKYPE system.
-We value your needs and will work around the technical issues to ensure that we reach you ‘where you are’.
-We believe that the ‘tyranny of distance’ from our clinic cannot be a barrier to your connection to our services.
+We are here to help you.
+We value your needs and will try to reach you ‘where you are’.
+We believe the ‘tyranny of distance’ from our clinic cannot be a barrier to your connection to our services.

-Please note: The risks of using platforms like SKYPE can have its own risk issues, and this needs to be accepted at both ends through a ‘CONSENT TO USE SKYPE FOR TELEPSYCHIATRY’ form signed.
-If a particular patient has any concerns in regard to this, this needs to be discussed thoroughly before proceeding.
-MARSAI clinic will not take responsibility for any issues with the SKYPE related breaches of security, or other technical difficulties, that may arise while providing this service.
+Please note: The risks of using platforms such as SKYPE can carry risk issues, and this needs to be accepted at both ends through a ‘Consent to use Skype for Telepsychiatry’ form signed.
+If a patient has any concerns in regard to this, this needs to be discussed thoroughly before proceeding.
+MARSAI clinic will not take responsibility for any issues with SKYPE related breaches of security, or other technical difficulties which may arise whilst providing this service.